saltyorg/docs/docs/saltbox/basics/basics.md

 <sup><b name="f3">[3](#a3)</b> The move to `/mnt/local/Media` is indirect; Radarr/Sonarr are using `/mnt/unionfs/Media`, and they move the file *there*, however,  `/mnt/local` is the only *writeable* part of the mergerfs [for the purpose of  creating new files], so the newly-written files will be placed in `/mnt/local`. </sup>

-<sup><b name="f4">[4](#a4)</b> By default, Cloudplow will check every half hour to see if there is 200GB of data staged in `/mnt/local`; if there is, all that data is pushed to your Google Drive.
+<sup><b name="f4">[4](#a4)</b> By default, Cloudplow will check every half hour to see if there is 200GB of data staged in `/mnt/local` and if there is, all that data is pushed to your Google Drive.
 This threshold can be adjusted as needed in the Cloudplow config. </sup>

 <sup><b name="f5">[5](#a5)</b> There is presently a 750GB/day upload limitation on Google accounts.
 The standard Saltbox setup will describe setting up a Google Drive remote pointed at your My Drive.
 This limit can be eliminated by cycling through a set of service accounts [each of which can upload 750GB] to upload to one or more Shared Drives [aka Teamdrives].
-See [Tip44 Doc](../../reference/guides/chazguides/tip44.md) for details.  </sup>
+See [Tip 44 Doc](../../reference/guides/chazguides/tip44.md) for details.  </sup>

 Next, let's discuss the [Prerequisites](../prerequisites/prerequisites.md) for Saltbox installation.